TheTexta/obsidian-main/Economics/Elasticity of Demand.md

 <!--SR:!2023-11-25,3,250-->

 ### Perfectly Inelastic (PED = 0)
-Perfectly Inelastic Demand::Consumers will pay anything for this good, your literally the shit.
+Perfectly Inelastic Demand::Consumers will pay anything for this [[Economic Goods|good]], your literally the shit.
 Crack, cocain, lsd, meth, weed and shit are perfectly inelastic.
 <!--SR:!2023-11-25,3,250-->